 A non/micro-invasive dendrochronological examination determines the possible felling date of the trees that were made into the panels and, therefore, the approximate date of their use by the painters and their studios.
 An analysis of the growth rings of the tree will also allow the project to identify which smaller panels were cut from a larger panel, where matches can be found.

 The panel makers’ individual punch marks and the quality control brand marks of the Antwerp Guild of St. Luke will be examined, collated and identified.
 These can also assist with the dating of a wood panel.
 For example, through examining the paintings and undertaking new archival research, we have discovered previously unknown panel makers and the years during which they worked.

 JVDPPP is travelling to examine over 380 oil paintings on wood panel by or related to Van Dyck and Jordaens in 133 public and private collections in 23 countries.
 To date, the team has studied 87 paintings across the world, from the National Gallery in London to the Museo de Arte de Ponce in Puerto Rico.

-JVDPPP is actively searching for paintings on wood panel in public and private collections by Van Dyck and Jordaens to examine.
-Please contact us if you have a painting which can contribute to this important project.
+JVDPPP is actively searching for paintings on wood panel by Van Dyck and Jordaens in public and private collections to examine.
+Please contact us if you have a painting which can contribute to this innovative project.